SuperSaaS/supersaas-nodejs-api-client/README.md

 #### Get User

-Get a single user by `userId` , and if the user does not exist 404 error will be raised:
+Get a single user by `userId` with optional `form`, and if the user does not exist 404 error will be raised:

 Definition: